ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    performed.
 This vector determines the order in which the residuals occur, and how the rows of the jacobian are ordered.
-If residual_blocks is empty, then it is assumed to be equal to the vector containing all the parameter blocks.
+If residual_blocks is empty, then it is assumed to be equal to the vector containing all the residual blocks.

 .. member:: bool Problem::EvaluateOptions::apply_loss_function